smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

-# Included fields

-TODO: Talk about include/exclude and how highlighting gets affected by it

-If fields inside arrays of objects are specified in `node.include` (after wildcards are expanded), they will be also included in the highlighted results for the array of objects regardless of whether they are excluded from source.

 # Highlighting

 Our approach to highlighting is designed to be as out of the box as possible, without too many configuration options.
 See `./type.d.ts` for more details on the API.

-There are three pieces involved in highlighting:

-1. Building out highlight configuration to send with an elastic request.
-2. Transforming highlighted fragments in the elastic response into a structure similar to that of `_source`.
-3. Merging such structure into a hit's `_source`.

 ## 1. Request

+### Fields included in `_source`

+For the most part, we pass the `include` and `exclude` properties on the results node verbatim to elastic.
+We do however include paths for fields in arrays of objects as-needed (e.g. if not already included).
+This is strictly an implementation detail that allows us to correlate highlighted results for arrays of objects to the array items they belong to.
+Fields that were not originally included in the node are removed from the response since it would be surprising for users to get values for fields they did not request.

 ### Fields sent for highlighting

 We assume that users want to highlight all the fields present in the query.
-The most logical approach is to extract relevant fields from the query and send them for highlighting, but for simplicity's sake we send every field in the schema, with some caveats.
+The most logical approach is to extract relevant fields from the query and send them for highlighting, but for simplicity's sake we send every field in the schema, with the following caveats.

 #### 1. Sub-fields